supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ## Code splitting and bundle analysis

-Since we use refrences to the `home` and `auth` components in our routing logic, code splitting will be enabled.
-During the build process Angular will create seperate bundles for the `auth` and `home` components.
+Since we use references to the `home` and `auth` components in our routing logic, code splitting will be enabled.
+During the build process Angular will create separate bundles for the `auth` and `home` components.

 This will decrease the main bundle size and allow us to lazy-load the `home` and `auth` component chunks depending on which route we visit.